davygoat/simh-os32/README.txt

    SYS:/17	MEDIT, a full screen editor
    SYS:/165	Micro EMACS, a full screen editor, needs termcap setup

+   Sadly, the other two languages, COBOL and RPG, are nowhere to be found.
-   Unfortunately, there are  no COBOL or RPG tapes.
-(Not  sure if anyone will miss  RPG.)
-Reliance ECM  (transaction monitor) and  spooler are there, but I don't know how to get them working.
-Again, the available documentation is somewhat sparse.
+   Reliance ECM (transaction monitor) and  spooler are on the disk, but I don't know how to get them working.
+Again, available documentation is rather scarce.

 Startup :-